dpar39/vscode-rest-control/README.md

 As the extension progresses, I plan to add more _special_ commands (i.e. commands that require some use of the [VSCode API](https://code.visualstudio.com/api/references/vscode-api)).
 For now, we have defined the following commands:

-- `custom.goToFileLineCharacter`: allows you to nagivate to a specific position in a file by passing the file path, line and column number as arguments
+- `custom.goToFileLineCharacter`: allows you to navigate to a specific position in a file by passing the file path, line and column number as arguments
-- `custom.startDebugSession`: allows you to invoke `vscode.debug.startDebugging()` API by passing the workspace folder and a name or definition of a debug configuration
+- `custom.startDebugSession`: allows you to invoke `vscode.debug.startDebugging()` API by passing the workspace folder and a name or definition of a debug configuration as it would be set in `launch.json`
 - `custom.runInTerminal`: allows you to invoke commands the currently active integrated terminal
 - `custom.showQuickPick`: show quick pick dialog to collect selection from the user
 - `custom.showInformationMessage`, `custom.showWarningMessage` and `custom.showErrorMessage`: show message dialogs to the user and let them click on a button
 - `custom.listInstalledExtensions`: get the list of installed extension IDs
+- `custom.getExtensionInfo`: get details of an installed extension by passing the extension ID

 ## To implement in the near future:
 - Add the ability to set a breakpoint at the specified file/line combination